Menu

 Suspensions

 In order for children to achieve their maximum academic potential in the school they must feel safe from physical and verbal aggression and disruption.
 If a child seriously breaches the school’s behaviour policy and if the pupil remaining in school would seriously harm the education or welfare of the pupil or others in the school, the Headteacher may take the decision to exclude for a fixed period.
 If this decision is taken, work will be set for the pupil to complete at home.
-Following the suspension, the pupil and parents will meet with the Headteacher to discuss the pupil’s reintegration to school and the best way forward to support the child.
+Following the suspension, the pupil and parents will meet with the Headteacher/ Deputy Head and SENCo to discuss the pupil’s reintegration to school and the best way forward to support the child.
 Each day is a new day.

 Permanent exclusions